Structure-preserving discretizations of two-phase Navier-Stokes flow using fitted and unfitted approaches: The unfitted mesh approach

 \begin{rem} It is desirable to achieve the global stability bound in \eqref{eq:gDec}, which requires the assumption \eqref{eq:ufassup}.
 In fact, \eqref{eq:ufassup} is well satisfied in the following cases \begin{itemize} \item[i)] No mesh adaptation is employed, i.e., $\mathscr{T}^m=\mathscr{T}^0$ for $m=1,\ldots,M-1$. \item[ii)] Mesh refinement routines without coarsening are employed so that $\mathbb{U}^{m-1}\subset\mathbb{U}^m$. \end{itemize} Nevertheless, in practical computation, we implement a bulk mesh adaptation strategy, which is described in detail in \cite{BGN15stable}. \end{rem}

 \begin{rem} The exact volume preservation requires \begin{itemize} \item [(i)] the exact evaluation of the time-weighted normals in \eqref{eq:weightv}; \item [(ii)] the assumption \eqref{eq:Asup2}. \end{itemize} Condition (i) is guaranteed by noting that $\vec A\{\sigma_j^h(t)\}$ is a polynomial of degree $d-1$ for the variable $t$, recall \eqref{eq:vG}, and thus the integration can be calculated exactly via appropriate quadrature rules.
-To satisfy condition (ii), we enrich the pressure space with one single basis function $\mX_{_{\Omega_-^m}}$, i.e, using XFEM.
+To satisfy condition (ii), we employ an XFEM procedure, using the finite element spaces in \eqref{eq:P2P1XFEM}, where the pressure approximating space is enriched with a single basis function.
 The contribution of this new basis function to \eqref{eq:fem1} and \eqref{eq:fem2} can be written in terms of integrals over $\Gamma^m$ (see \cite{BGN15stable})

 \end{rem}

 \begin{rem} The introduced method \eqref{eqn:fem} is weakly nonlinear and gives rise to a system of nonlinear polynomial equations, which can be solved efficiently via Picard-type iterative method as follows.
 Upon setting $\vec X^{m+1,0} = \vec\id_{| \Gamma^m}$, for each $l\geq 0$, we let $\Gamma^{m+1,l} = \vec X^{m+1,l}(\Gamma^m)$, and define $\vec\nu^{m+\frac{1}{2},l}$ through the formula \eqref{eq:weightv} with $\Gamma^{m+1}$ replaced by $\Gamma^{m+1,l}$.
 Then we find $\bigl(\vec U^{m+1,l+1}, P^{m+1,l+1}, \vec X^{m+1,l+1}, \kappa^{m+1,l+1}\bigr)\in\mathbb{U}^m\times\mathbb{P}^m\times [V^h(\Gamma^m)]^d\times V^h(\Gamma^m)$ such that